marcusand/rsync-watch/README.md

 # rsync-watch

-Watch a local directory and sync to another location (for example a remote host on the network) via rsync.
+Watch a local path and sync to another location (for example a remote host on the network) via rsync.

 Useful for developing on one machine while running the application on another one.